PragnyaKalvakol/GDP-I-GROUP-4/README.md

 - Dart is fairly new to the programmers and rarely used in the market
 - The absence of native support.

+#### Widgets
+<p>Widgets enable users to interact with an Android Studio application page.
+There are various kinds of widgets, such as Buttons and TextViews.
+To see all the widgets at your disposal, create a new application project called “Widgets” and select "empty activity".
+Call your activity “MainActivity”.</p>

 ##### Firebase